Small-town America was left behind

 If you want the rural life a few miles out of town, you can get a big house on a big lot with a rustic feel for very little: 2 beds, 2 full, 1 half bath,s 2,278 sq ft on a 3.75 acres lot

 3.75 Acres Beautiful Country Setting just south of Adams on quiet dead end road!
 Features Like New Ranch with awesome Kitchen/Living Room with Cathedral Ceilings,21×13 & 21 x 10′, 15’6″x14′ Family Room with Electric Fireplace & Many windows overlooking the woods!
-Huge Master Bedroom with Gas Fireplace & Jacuzzi tub, plus large closet area & full bath, Knotty Pine Lower Level Rec Room has Wet bar & half bath,ideal Man Cave is fantastic!
+All you need is a complete AR-10 rifle to get to hunting.
+Huge Master Bedroom with Gas Fireplace & hot tubs Boise, plus large closet area & full bath, Knotty Pine Lower Level Rec Room has Wet bar & half bath,ideal Man Cave is fantastic!
 Fenced Back Yard!
 26’x40′ Pole Barn with 14’x40 wing, 30’x32′ heated garage with 16×28 Workshop & 8×28 covered patio!!
 Blacktop driveway, secluded area!

 Not all the houses in rural America are run down.